Three phases. Start wherever you are.

 Three months later, the school had six raised garden beds where there used to be an unused strip of lawn.
 A fortnightly farm box pickup ran out of the car park.
 Someone's uncle who runs a mechanic shop offered free basic car checks for anyone in the network.
 Two families started a seed library in the school library.
 None of it was in anyone's original plan.
 All of it grew from relationships that formed in those first circles.

-At some point — it might be three weeks in, it might be three months — the conversations will shift.
+At some point the conversations shift.
 The immediate pressure eases or becomes familiar, and a different question surfaces: what do we want to build that lasts?

 Community garden

-Many schools already have garden beds.
-Expand them.
-Involve parents, students, and neighbours.
+Many schools and community spaces already have unused land.
+Expand it.
+Involve families, students, and neighbours.
 Grow food that people actually eat, alongside educational plantings.
 This builds food resilience, soil health, and intergenerational relationships at the same time.

 Local food network

 Connect directly with nearby farmers and growers.
-Set up a regular pickup at the school.
+Set up a regular pickup at a central location.
 Shorten the supply chain from thousands of kilometres to tens.
 This is more resilient, often cheaper, and the food is better.

 Skills exchange

-Run regular workshops at the school: food preserving, basic repair, mending, cooking from staples, first aid, seed saving, solar basics.
+Run regular workshops: food preserving, basic repair, mending, cooking from staples, first aid, seed saving, solar basics.
 Every skill shared is a piece of community independence.

 Energy and transport